hritikvalluvar/semantic-property-search/README.md

 ## 🚀 Future Enhancements

-1. **Advanced Query Parsing**: Implement more sophisticated NLP for understanding complex queries
+1. **Enhanced Fallback Algorithm**: Further improve the text-based search for even better results when OpenAI API is unavailable
+2. **Caching System**: Implement query caching to reduce API calls and improve response time
-2. **User Profiles**: Allow users to save preferences and search history
+3. **User Profiles**: Allow users to save preferences and search history for personalized results
-3. **Interactive Map**: Display property locations on an interactive map
+4. **Interactive Map**: Display property locations on an interactive map with proximity search
-4. **Real-time Updates**: Integrate with property listing APIs for real-time data
-5. **Multi-modal Search**: Enable searching by both text and image references
+5. **Multi-modal Search**: Enable searching by both text descriptions and reference images
-6. **Recommendation Engine**: Suggest properties based on user behavior and preferences
+6. **Property Comparison**: Add ability to compare multiple properties side by side
+7. **Mobile Application**: Develop a dedicated mobile app with offline capabilities

 ## 📄 License